mdbrannock/Darts/README.md

 # Darts
 Keep track of who wins at darts in Raleigh.
-Ultimately hope to add the degree of victory and ultimately an Elo ranking of the dart players in the Raleigh office.
+I hope to add the degree of victory and ultimately an Elo ranking of the dart players in the Raleigh office.

 # The Actual Goal